rifqisaleh/revoubank_deploy-mrs-/README.md

 * Authentication Service

-* Email Notification
+* Email Notification<br> <br>
+<br> <br>

-2. Transaction Handling Activity Diagram
+<h3> 2.
+Transaction Handling Activity Diagram </h3>

 Description:
 This diagram depicts the process of handling transactions, including deposits, withdrawals, and transfers.

 Key Processes:

-* The user initiates a transaction.
+* The user accesses the account overview page and initiates a transaction.

 * The system verifies account balance.

-* If the balance is insufficient, the user is prompted to retry.
+* If the balance is insufficient, the transaction fails, and an email with transaction details is sent.

-* If sufficient funds exist, the transaction is processed.
+* If sufficient funds exist, the transaction is processed, generating an invoice.

+* Bank/credit card verification is performed.

+* If verification fails, the transaction is marked as failed.

-* A transaction history is generated and stored.
+* If verification is successful, a paid invoice is printed, the transaction history is generated, and transaction details are sent to the user's email.

 Actors: